 JESUS IN AND ON PROPHECY IN THE PROMISES

 The people of Israel were afraid to face God and petitioned Moses to ask God to raise up prophets that were fit to speak to God in their behalf.
 Moses was informed, “What they say is good.
 I will raise up for them a prophet like you from among their brothers; I will put my words in his mouth, and he will tell them everything I command him.
-If anyone does not listen to my words that the prophet speaks in my name, I myself will call him to account” (Deut.
-18:17-19).
-There were many that God called and the last one according to Jesus was John the Baptist (Mt.
-11:13).
-Jesus himself was God’s final and last word to mankind; that was what the writer to the Hebrews believed (Heb.
-1:1-4).
+If anyone does not listen to my words that the prophet speaks in my name, I myself will call him to account” (Deuteronomy 18:17-19).
+There were many that God called and the last one according to Jesus was John the Baptist (Matthew 11:13).
+Jesus, Himself, was God’s final and last word to mankind; that was what the writer to the Hebrews believed (Hebrews 1:1-4).

-To John Zebedee, Jesus was the very “Word of God” that created everything (Jn.
-1:1-3).
-To Matthew he was “Immanuel – God with us” (Mt.
-1:23).
-To John the Baptist He was “the Lamb of God, who takes away the sin of the world” (Jn.
-1:29).
-Nathanael called Jesus, “Rabbi, you are the Son of God; you are the King of Israel” (Jn.
-1:49).
+To John Zebedee, Jesus was the very “Word of God” that created everything (John 1:1-3).
+To Matthew he was “Immanuel – God with us” (Matthew 1:23).
+To John the Baptist He was “the Lamb of God, who takes away the sin of the world” (John 1:29).
+Nathanael called Jesus, “Rabbi, you are the Son of God; you are the King of Israel” (John 1:49).
 Nicodemus recognized Jesus as, “Rabbi, we know you are a teacher who has come from God.
-For no one could perform the miraculous signs you are doing if God were not with him” (Jn.
-3:2).
-To Peter Jesus was “the Christ, the Son of the living God” (Mt.
-16:16).
+For no one could perform the miraculous signs you are doing if God were not with him” (John 3:2).
+To Peter Jesus was “the Christ, the Son of the living God” (Matthew 16:16).
 And to Paul, there was no single word or phrase that defined Jesus the Christ.
-He was “the only access” to God the Father for a person to get back on good terms with God (Ro.
-5:1-11).
+He was “the only access to God the Father for a person to get back on good terms with God” (Romans 5:1-11).

 Jesus was concerned about his identity.
-He asked his disciples, “Who do people say the Son of Man is” Mt.
-16:13)?
-He referred to himself as “The Son of Man.”
+He asked his disciples, “Who do people say the Son of Man is” (Matthew 16:13)?
+Jesus referred to Himself as “The Son of Man.”
 At the trial and only in Mark, when the High Priest asked him, “Are you the Christ, the Son of the Blessed One?”
-Jesus said, “I am” (Mk.
-14:61-62).
-Matthew has Jesus reply, “You say I am” (Mt.
-26:64; in Luke, Jesus answered, “If I tell you, you will not believe me, and if I asked you, you would not answer” (Lk.
-22:67).
-In John, in order to crucify Jesus, the Jewish leaders used their own interpretation of the law to kill Jesus, “We have a law, and according to that law he must die, because he claimed to be the Son of God;” but, the Romans did not allow the Jews to kill anyone, so they turned Jesus into a king who opposed Caesar (Jn.
-18:31; 19:7, 15).
-Jesus admitted that He was a king but not over a kingdom in this world (Jn.
-18:36-37).
-When Pilate told Jesus that he had power to free or execute him, Jesus informed him, “You would have no power over me if it were not given to you from above” (Jn.
-19:11).
+Jesus said, “I am” (Mark 14:61-62).
+Matthew has Jesus reply, “You say I am” (Matthew 26:64; in Luke, Jesus answered, “If I tell you, you will not believe me, and if I asked you, you would not answer” (Luke 22:67).
+In John, in order to crucify Jesus, the Jewish leaders used their own interpretation of the law to kill Jesus, “We have a law, and according to that law he must die, because he claimed to be the Son of God,” but the Romans did not allow the Jews to kill anyone, so they turned Jesus into a king who opposed Caesar (John 18:31; 19:7, 15).
+Jesus admitted that He was a king but not over a kingdom in this world (John 18:36-37).
+When Pilate told Jesus that he had power to free or execute him, Jesus informed him, “You would have no power over me if it were not given to you from above” (John 19:11).
 “No one takes it (my life) from me, but I lay it down of my own accord.
 I have authority to lay it down and authority to take it up again.
-This command I received from my Father” (Jn.
-10:18).
-Jesus knew He was the one Moses spoke of (Jn.
-5:39-41).
-He began His ministry with the Spirit of the Lord being upon him (Lk.
-4:16-21).
-He was willing to be sent down from heaven to do the will of his Father (Jn.
-6:38).
-After a short stay, He would return to the One that sent him (Jn.
-7:33).
-Jesus shared the same heavenly nature with the Father (Jn.
-10:30, 38; 14:9-10).
-Jesus knew that the Father had put all things under his power, and that He had come from God and was returning to God (Jn.
-13:3).
-He promised his disciples, “I am going away and I am coming back to you” (Jn.
-14:28).
+This command I received from my Father” (John 10:18).
+Jesus knew that He was the one Moses spoke of (John 5:39-41).
+He began His ministry with the Spirit of the Lord being upon him (Luke 4:16-21).
+He was willing to be sent down from heaven to do the will of his Father (John 6:38).
+After a short stay, He would return to the One that sent him (John 7:33).
+Jesus shared the same heavenly nature with the Father (John 10:30, 38; 14:9-10).
+Jesus knew that the Father had put all things under his power, and that He had come from God and was returning to God (John 13:3).
+Jesus promised his disciples, “I am going away and I am coming back to you” (John 14:28).
 ‘In a little while you will see me no more, and then after a little while you will see me.”
-Jesus was not looking to his second coming but to his return from the grave that would bring great joy (Jn.
-16:16-22) and for indwelling his followers with his glorified presence or the Holy Spirit (Jn.
-14:23).
+Jesus was not looking to his second coming but to his return from the grave that would bring great joy (John 16:16-22) and for indwelling his followers with his glorified presence or the Holy Spirit (John 14:23).

 Moses was not the only one that predicted the coming of the man to bring us God’s last message.
 There are many references that remind us of someone like Jesus.
 Here are just a few.
-Some 35 years before Jerusalem was leveled, the dwellers of that city struck the shepherd (Zech.
-13:7).
-One of his own betrayed him (Ps.
-41:9).
-With his blood money they bought the Potter’s Field (Zech.
-11:12-13; Jer.
-32: 6-9).
-They drove him to utter despair in Gethsemane (Mt.
-27:46; Ps.
-22:1).
-They crucified him with two robbers (Isa.
-53:12).
-They divided his garments (Ps.
-22:18).
-They did not break his bones (Ex.
-12:46; Num.
-9:12; Ps.
-34:20).
-They pierced his side and then looked at their handiwork (Zech.
-12:10).
-All of the above was done because “They hated me without a cause” (Ps.
-35:19; 69: 4).
-This, then, was the reward for having come to take their infirmities and diseases (Isa.
-53:4; Ho.
-10:8).
+Some 35 years before Jerusalem was leveled, the dwellers of that city struck the shepherd (Zechariah 13:7).
+One of his own betrayed Him (Psalms 41:9).
+With his blood money they bought the Potter’s Field (Zechariah 11:12-13; Jeremiah 32: 6-9).
+They drove him to utter despair in Gethsemane (Matthew 27:46; Psams 22:1).
+They crucified Him with two robbers (Isaiah 53:12).
+They divided his garments (Psalms 22:18).
+They did not break his bones (Exodus 12:46; Numbers 9:12; Psalms 34:20).
+They pierced Jesus’ side and then looked at their handiwork (Zechariah 12:10).
+All of the above was done because “They hated me without a cause” (Psalms 35:19; 69: 4).
+This, then, was the reward for having come to take their infirmities and diseases (Isaiah 53:4; Hosea 10:8).
 Isaiah 53 was a forecast of Mark 10:45.
 One has to be severely blinded not to see a portrait of the life, mission and redemptive suffering of Jesus the Servant of God.
 Please read and amaze yourself.
 It is stunning!
 The mystery of all mysteries was that God had become a man for our sake in order to show us that a human being could redeem himself and others in this sinful and fallen world.
 Jesus proved with his life that a person could believe and become a worthy recipient of a life with God.
 Jesus did not preach what was impossible, but what was possible.
-His followers then and even today believe it is impossible (Mk.
-10:27).
+His followers then and even today believe it is impossible (Mark 10:27).
 Those that hate a good person do not want to know how good one can be.
 The guards that were sent to arrest Jesus reported, “No one ever spoke the way this man does.”
 And when Nicodemus asked, “Does our law condemn a man without first hearing him to find out what he was doing?”
-Their reply was that he was not coming from the right place (Jn.
-7:45-52).
-When the Jewish leaders dragged Jesus before Pilate, he concluded his examination and declared, “I find no basis for a charge against him” (Jn.
-18:38).
+Their reply was that he was not coming from the right place (John 7:45-52).
+When the Jewish leaders dragged Jesus before Pilate, he concluded his examination and declared, “I find no basis for a charge against him” (John 18:38).
 By Roman law, he had to release Jesus.
 His last plea was, “Shall I crucify your king?”
 The chief priests insisted that they were loyal to Caesar and therefore Jesus had to be removed.
-Then, “Pilate handed him over to them to be crucified” (Jn.
-19:14-16).
+Then, “Pilate handed him over to them to be crucified” (John 19:14-16).
 Who were the “them?”
 When the chief priests appealed to Caesar, Pilate no longer could crucify Jesus but should have sent him to Rome like Paul was later on.
 Instead, he did the only thing he could do was hand Jesus back to the Jews and put them in charge.
-The eyewitness insisted that what he wrote was the truth (Jn.
-21:24) and so did the Roman officer in charge of this illegal execution when he too was convinced, “Surely he was the Son of God” (Mt.
-27:54).
+The eyewitness insisted that what he wrote was the truth (John 21:24) and so did the Roman officer in charge of this illegal execution when he too was convinced, “Surely he was the Son of God” (Matthew 27:54).
 For the other evangelists, who were not eyewitnesses, the shifting of guilt to the Romans was easier to live with.
 Jesus did not accept the shifting of guilt.
-“Therefore the one who handed me over to you is guilty of a greater sin” (Jn.
-19:11).
+“Therefore the one who handed me over to you is guilty of a greater sin” (John 19:11).